 Recently I spent some vacation in South of France.
-I stayed in an apartment in the Esterel massif and took this opportunity to explore the region.
-In today’s article you will find a guide to the Esterel massif and the best stops on the Corniche d’Or, one of France’s most beautiful road.
+In today’s article you will find a guide to places to visit in South of France and more exactly in the Esterel massif and the best beaches on the Corniche d’Or, one of France’s most beautiful road.

 So let’s go on a road trip together.